LESOTHO 2-4 NIGERIA: PROACTIVE TACTICAL SHIFT HELPS SUPER EAGLES ESTABLISH CONTROL

 However, the lack of stability in deeper positions remained, and Awaziem’s tentative attacking movements meant the full benefit of the wingers’ narrow positioning was not maximized.

-Despite leading 2-1, Gernot Rohr made a surprising move.
+At half-time, despite leading 2-1, Gernot Rohr made a surprising move.

 He mirrored the home side’s back three, with Awaziem at right centre-back, Moses Simon moving to right wing-back, and a flat two of Wilfred Ndidi and Joe Aribo in midfield.